sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure-helix-integration.md

       - targets: ['localhost:8080']
 ```

-## Getting the BMC Helix APY Key
+### Getting the BMC Helix APY Key

 An APY key is required to push the data to BMC Helix Operations Management.

-Connect to your BMC Helix Operations Management Portal, go to the repository page and click on the **Copy APY Key** button.
+Connect to your BMC Helix Operations Management Portal, go to the repository page, and click on the **Copy APY Key** button.

 ![Copy APY Key](images/copy_apy_key.png)

 Save the API key and take note of your BMC Helix Portal URL.

-## Running the vmagent
+### Running the vmagent

 Execute the following commande-line, using the appropriate executable name for your system: